There is no current recruitment to the Public Health Specialty Training Programme. There will be an update later in the year for 2020 ecruitment.

 · Applicants successful at eligibility checking will be invited to a half day assessment centre (written tests of numerical and critical reasoning and a situational judgement [scenario based] test).

 · Written assessments will be conducted on line in various approved testing centres throughout the UK and Europe (a full list of locations will be available on the FPH webpages and sent with invitations to book places for assessment).
 Applicants will have some choice of locations.
-Assessment sittings will be held only on January 14th.
+Assessment sittings will be held.

 · Applicants will be required to evidence their identity before taking the tests and will be given an opportunity to familiarise themselves with the testing systems before timed tests start.